SplitCriteria/dlm-helper/README.md

 After the files are saved, test the output using `php DLMTester.php -s "sample search query" INFO`

+### Account Support
+Support for private trackers, which require a username/password login, is now included in the `./DLMHelper.sh` script.
+After the script creates the INFO and search.php files, do the following:
+1. Open the `INFO` file and check taht `accountsupport` property is set to `true` (a boolean, and not a string)
+2. Open the `search.php` file and implement whatever login scheme in the VerifyAccount function
+3. Pack the DLM (detailed above)
+4. On your Synology, open Download Station > Settings > BT Search
+    1. Click Add and select your DLM
+    2. Click Edit to add your username and password, then Verify to ensure the login works (this calls `VerifyAccount` in `search.php`)

 ### Tips
 * Use `--cache` during testing to avoid repeated network usage